 Fine weather, low tide, and a lively brown dog encourage us to walk this first stage of the coastal path to Tenby, 7½ miles away.
 Continue reading “Three Women, Two Men and Ruby the Dog.”

 …but it was too late.
 Gaudí died two days later, on June 10, 1926.
 Thousands attended his funeral.

 29 February, 16ºC

 We decided to take breakfast at a cafe on Calle Roger de Flor.
 Perhaps it was unsure of itself for it had emblazoned across its red banner which stretched across the double fronted property ‘Cerveceria Cafeteria Bar Roger de Flor’.
 We consulted the menu with helpful pictures and in poor Spanish we asked for two omelettes and two coffees.
 We took our seats across from a few workers in high visibility, yellow jackets having a mid morning break.

 After breakfast, we wandered down the wide triumphal passageway Lluis Campanys – ‘A dog walkers paradise,’ said Marjorie as the third dog walker passed us.
 The palm trees made it feel foreign and the cyclists made good use of the wide, traffic-free pedestrian zone.
 Continue reading “Barcelona Days and Spanish Nights, 2017”

-Then I saw a single Junkers, an angel of death in the sky…
+Then, I saw a single Junkers, an angel of death in the dark sky…

 …he withdraws from a rucksack a royal blue Sri-Lankan cricket shirt